- Search The Registry

 Emanuel D. Molyneaux Hewlett was born in Brooklyn, New York, on November 15, 1850, the son of Aaron Molyneaux Hewlett and Virginia Josephine Molyneaux Hewlett.
 He had two sisters, Virginia Lind and Aaronella, and two brothers, Aaron and Paul, a Shakespearean actor who performed under the name "Paul Molyneaux."
 Hewlett attended Cambridge public schools and graduated from Cambridge High School.
 He then studied at Boston University School of Law, becoming its first black graduate in 1877.

 In 1906, when the number of justices of the peace was reduced from ten to six, Hewlett was not reappointed by President Roosevelt.
-Some in the African American press argued that this was a political decision at the highest level, involving lobbying by national black leader Booker T. Washington in favor of Washington's other black justice of the peace, Robert Terrell.
+Some in the Black Press argued that this was a political decision at the highest level, involving lobbying by national black leader Booker T. Washington in favor of Washington's other black justice of the peace, Robert Terrell.
 Hewlett also fought against other manifestations of racial segregation as an attorney.

 He filed several cases challenging denials of access to public accommodations on his behalf and for black clients.
 In 1884, he sued a steamboat clerk in Washington Police Court after the clerk refused to provide him with the meal to which his ticket entitled him.
 The case was dismissed, with the judge explaining that Hewlett was technically correct, but the government had not "maintained the issue" of enforcing equal access.
 In 1889, Hewlett represented George L. Pryor, a black lawyer from Norfolk, Virginia, in a suit against the doorman at Harris' Bijou Theater in Washington who had seated Pryor and a companion at the back of the theater instead of in the seats they had purchased.